-5. Recordkeeping Requirements - The sludge documents will be retained on site at the same location as other NPDES records.
+- c.
+If the sewage sludge will be land applied outside the boundaries of the Indian Reservation within the State of Wisconsin, the permittee shall comply with the permitting and site approval requirements of Wisconsin Administrative Code NR 204. - 5.
+Recordkeeping Requirements The sludge documents will be retained on site at the same location as other NPDES records. - a.
 The person who prepares bulk sewage sludge or a sewage sludge material shall develop the following information and shall retain the information for five years.
 If the permittee supplies the sludge to another person who land applies the sludge, the permittee shall notify the land applier of the requirements for recordkeeping found in 40 CFR 503.17 for persons who land apply.

-- a.
-The concentration (mg/Kg) in the sludge of each pollutant listed in Table 3 found in Element I, Section III and the applicable pollutant concentration criteria (mg/Kg), or the applicable cumulative pollutant loading rate and the applicable cumulative pollutant loading rate limit (kg/ha) listed in Table 2 above. - b.
-A description of how the pathogen reduction requirements are met (including site restrictions for Class B sludges, if applicable). - c.
-A description of how the vector attraction reduction requirements are met. - d.
-A description of how the management practices listed above in Section II.3 are being met. - e.
-The recommended agronomic loading rate from the references listed in Section II.3.d. above, as well as the actual agronomic loading rate shall be retained. - f.
-A description of how the site restrictions in 40 CFR 503.32(b)(5) are met for each site on which Class B bulk sewage sludge is applied. - g.
-The following certification statement:
+NOTE: If sewage sludge that exceeds Table 3 values, for any parameter, is land applied to a site, that site thereafter is subject to the cumulative pollutant loading rates in Table 2.
+Records for those sites are to be retained in perpetuity. - (i) The concentration (mg/Kg) in the sludge of each pollutant listed in Table 3 found in Section III and the applicable pollutant concentration criteria (mg/Kg), or the applicable cumulative pollutant loading rate and the applicable cumulative pollutant loading rate limit (kg/ha) listed in Table 2 above. - (ii) A description of how the pathogen reduction requirements are met (including site restrictions for Class B sludges, if applicable). - (iii) A description of how the vector attraction reduction requirements are met. - (iv) A description of how the management practices listed above in Section II.A.3 above is being met. - (v) The recommended agronomic loading rate from the references listed in Section II.A.3.d above, as well as the actual agronomic loading rate shall be retained. - (vi) A description of how the site restrictions in 40 CFR Part 503.32(b)(5) are met for each site on which Class B bulk sewage sludge is applied. - (vii) The following certification statement: